abhijithanilkumar/NetworkLayout.jl/README.md

 ### Scalable Force Directed Placement

 Spring-Electric Force Directed Placement algorithm as explained in [Efficient and High Quality Force-Directed Graph Drawing](http://yifanhu.net/PUB/graph_draw_small.pdf) by Yifan Hu.
+A faster parallel implementation is also available which divides the work amongst a number of worker processes that operate on SharedArrays.

-Module Name : `SFDP`
+Module Name for the serial implementation : `SFDP`

+Module Name for the parallel implementation : `ParallelSFDP`

 #### Usage